pr1sm/interactive-mock-server/README.md

 Repeat steps 1-4 above and

-5. Launch the webpack dev server: `npm run start:webdev`
+5. Launch the webpack dev server: `yarn run dev:web`
 6. Navigate to the development dashboard: (default is `http://localhost:9100/__dashboard`)

 > NOTE: The mock server must also be running in a separate terminal (Step 4).
 The dashboard uses